mirkobunse/AcsCertificates.jl/README.md

 **Preliminaries:** You need to have `julia` and `pdflatex` installed.
 We conducted the experiments with Julia v1.5 and TexLive on Ubuntu.

-From there on, simply calling `make` will generate a copy of the `supplement.pdf` in the `plot/` directory in about 3 hours.
+From there on, ...

+- simply calling `make ecml21` will generate a copy of the `supplement.pdf` in the `plot/` directory in about 3 hours.
+- calling `make ial21` will take about 1.5 hours to produce the CD diagrams of our IAL submission.

 **Caution:** The experiments will download [the open FACT data set](https://factdata.app.tu-dortmund.de/), which is about 5GB in size.